-- Comments and Posts: Any member can submit a comment or create and submit a new post.
+- Comments and Posts: Any logged in member can submit a comment or create and submit a new post.
 All comments and posts must be approved by an Editor before publication.
 This process is mainly to ensure that the item is published under the correct category (Sailing News, Scale News, Sailing Adverts, etc.) and correctly indexed.
 However items which, in the opinion of the Editors, are not relevant to the Club, which are considered likely to cause offence to other members or to members of the public, or which contravene the law, will not be published.
 Any decision not to publish is at the discretion of the Editors, however they will inform the Club Officials should such an incident occur.
-If a person leaves the Club their posts will remain on the web site marked as having being made by a “previous member”.
+If a person leaves the Club their published posts will remain on the web site.

 - Adverts and Commercial Links: In general, commercial advertising will not be published.
 The categories “Scale Section Adverts” and “Sailing Section Adverts” are provided for members’ genuine, non-commercial, model boat related sales.
 Members with Model Boat related businesses may place a post in the appropriate “Links” category provided their involvement with the business is declared.

 - Creating Web Site Pages: “Pages” differ from “Posts” in that they have a permanent location on the web site and are accessed through one of the menus.
-“Posts” initially appear on the front page of a category (Sailing News, Scale News, Sailing Adverts, etc.) but then move to back pages as more posts are made.
-Posts remain on the site and can be found by searching the “Archives” but disappear from immediate view.
+“Posts” initially appear on the front screen for a category (Sailing News, Scale News, Sailing Adverts, etc.) but then move to back screens as more posts are made.
+Thus older posts remain on the site and can be found by searching the “Archives” but disappear from immediate view.
 Only Editors can directly create and publish Pages.
 Members should consult an Editor if they wish to submit a page (perhaps for example about some aspect of Club History).
 If required, Posts can be converted to pages by the Editors using a copy and paste technique.

-- General: these Guidance Rules may be revised or updated as found necessary, or as agreed by the Club Committees..
+- General: these Guidance Rules may be revised or updated as found necessary, or as requested by the Club Committees.